0x11DFE/Auto-Forwarder-Plugin/README.md

 ## ⚙️ Configuration

-You can see a list of all your active rules and configure global settings (timeouts, anti-spam delay, etc.) by going to:
+All global settings and a list of all active rules can be found by going to:
 `Settings > exteraGram Settings > Plugins > Auto Forwarder`

+At the bottom of this page, you will also find the **"Check for Updates"** button.

 ## 🤝 Contributing